Writing an A+ Classroom Management Philosophy

 It is important to gear your philosophy to several levels of jobs; consider the primary, middle grade, junior high school, and high school levels.
 After all, you wouldn't treat children in first grade the same as those in upper grades.
 If you intend to teach only high school, then your philosophy should only address high school.

-A written Philosophy of Discipline should reflect your attitudes and teaching style.
-Include some specific examples of how you have or will apply your Philosophy of Discipline and how it has worked in the past to manage behavior in the classroom.
+A written philosophy of discipline should reflect your attitudes and teaching style.
+Include some specific examples of how you have or will apply your classroom teaching philosophies and how it has worked in the past to manage behavior in the classroom.
 You might include examples related to students talking during a lesson, refusing to do their work, or fighting, as these are common disciplinary issues.

 If you have no teaching experience, you should mention other examples in your life during which you have been able to manage others successfully (summer kids camp, babysitting, volunteer leadership, librarian aide).